-It potentially seems that the availability of domain names is a major issue as the resemblance of a similar name may occur.
-If you still want to get a similar domain name you need to check whether the non-hyphenated domain is in use or not.
+It potentially seems that the availability of domain names is a significant issue as the resemblance of a similar character may occur.
+If you still want to get a similar domain name, you need to check whether the non-hyphenated domain is in use or not.
 If not, then it is safer to register.

-By using domains with hyphens strategy, one can easily convert the name of their domain to a short, precise form leading them as easy to remember and understand syntax in a very catchy manner.
+By using domains with hyphens strategy, one can easily convert the name of their domain to a short, precise form, making them easy to remember and understand syntax in a very catchy manner.

 Factors Reduce the Use of Hyphen

 This is a significant issue that arises with using hyphens in domain names.
 While someone is locating your domain name, the syntax such as hyphen has a degraded identity as it is perceived as a spam site.
 So it ceases you to create a firsthand positive impact to a back foot start.

 2. It Makes the Domain Name Hard To Remember